 A mulberry tree is a must for your homestead or backyard.
 Mulberry trees are fast growing shade trees and provide food for your family and fodder for chickens, ducks, goats and other livestock.
-The berries, leaves and bark are all edible.
+The mulberry tree leaves, bark and berries are all edible.

 When we moved to our property we were so happy to find a large mulberry tree.
 The tree is actually in our neighbor’s yard but is huge and hangs over our fence.
 We’ve planted a few more mulberry trees around out property just in case something happens to our neighbor’s tree.
 One thing we’ve learned is that growing mulberry trees is pretty easy.